 There are many causes of eczema.
 The different types flare up for various reasons.
 Eczema isn’t a contagious condition.

 Some factors that may cause atopic eczema

 - Family history.
-You’re more like to have it if you have a family member with eczema, allergies, asthma, or hay fever.
+You’re more likely to have it if you have a family member with eczema, allergies, asthma, or hay fever.

 - Environment.
 Cold temperatures and pollution can aggravate the condition.

 Contact eczema appears after your body comes in contact with an irritant or allergen.
 Some of these triggers can include:

 - lotions, oils, soaps, and shampoos

 - nickel, which is often found in personal grooming tools like tweezers

 - extreme temperatures